mqAncientHistory/cityOfRome/_Blogs/ZoeSims_MarketsTrajan/Market.md

 {% include lightbox.html
 caption="*Figure 1.* Location of the Markets of Trajan (red) in the city of Rome.
-Wiki28 / Wikimedia Commons / Public Domain" image="Markets/TMFigure1.png" width="1128"
+Wiki28, Wikimedia Commons, Public Domain" image="Markets/TMFigure1.png" width="1128" height="900" %}
-height="900" %}